1. Your email signatures are not centrally managed.

 12. The email takes up over 1 MB of space, even though there are no attachments.

 If this occurs, you most likely have inserted a huge image and tried to format it to fit the email body’s height and width measurements.
 It seems to work, but it doesn’t.
-The image should only be inserted in your email signatures in the size it is meant to have (i.e., don’t scale the image).
+The image should only be inserted in your email signatures in size it is meant to have (i.e., don’t scale the image).

-These 12 reasons lists is really just a fraction of all the challenges you see if you try to design your own email signature.
+These 12 reasons lists are really just a fraction of all the challenges you see if you try to design your own email signature.
 I hope you can use some of these tips.
 Check out also our huge blog post “101 do’s and don’ts in your email signatures”.